gvwilson/sensibleadventures/nardica/nardica.md

 dodging around and through the people and bots going about their chores in Halley's narrow streets.
 "*Gardez-vous!* *Gardez-vous!*"
-scolded the ancient fix-it bot that everyone called French Henry as she squeezed between its rusty frame and the rack of fuel moss it was tending.
+scolded the ancient fixit bot that everyone called French Henry as she squeezed between its rusty frame and the rack of fuel moss it was tending.